Skip to main content

 FDFF Valuation & Market Position

-Relative to its peer group, FDFF's quantitative score of 44/100 is below the peer average of 70/100.
+With a $43.0M market cap, FIDELITY DISRUPTIVE FINANCE ETF sits in the micro-cap segment of the market.
+Relative to its peer group, FDFF's quantitative score of 44/100 is below the peer average of 73/100.

 FDFF Financials